Defined Benefit Pension Plan (DB) Canada: How Benefits Are Calculated

 A defined benefit (DB) pension plan is a type of group retirement savings plan that gives employees a set monthly income in retirement.
-While these plans are now rare in the private sector, they’re still common in the public sector and some unionized jobs.

 What is a Defined Benefit Pension Plan?